What Is Fleece Fabric & How Sustainable Is It?

 Coral fleece is very soft and generally ends up in more expensive fleece jackets, shirts, blankets, and baby items.
 It’s great because it doesn’t pill like other fleece (which we’ll define just shortly under the disadvantages of fleece).

-Micro fleece is like the fabric’s favorite daughter, the ‘special’ type of fleece.
-Compared to all the other types of fleece listed here, microfleece is the thinnest and lightest option.
+Microfleece is like the fabric’s favorite daughter, the ‘special’ type of fleece.
+If you’re comparing fleece vs microfleece, the latter is the thinnest and lightest option.

 Micro fleece is the classification fleece receives when it weighs 200 grams per square meter (gsm), or less.